Policy Post-Training (GR00T N1.7)#

 g1_sim_wbc_data_gr00t_n_1_7_config.pyfor--modality-config-path.
 This registers the modality withNEW_EMBODIMENT(40-step action horizon for N1.7) and is the same file the Arena server consumes at eval.
 Keeping a single source of truth prevents skew between training and serving.Pick

 action_horizondeliberately.
-The default (40) gives an 800 ms inference chunk at 50 Hz, which trades responsiveness against compute.
+The default (40) gives an 800 ms inference chunk at 50 Hz, which trades responsiveness against compute, and is the maximum supported by the released GR00T N1.7 base model (max_action_horizon = 40is baked into the checkpoint).
 For static apple-to-plate (~600 step episodes) 40 is a good default.
-Going lower (e.g., 20) gives more responsive closed-loop control at the cost of more frequent policy queries; going higher (e.g., 60) gives a longer inference horizon at the cost of more compute per step.
+You can go lower (e.g., 20) for more responsive closed-loop control at the cost of more frequent policy queries; you cannot go higher without retraining the base model.
 Whichever value you pick, keep the modality config and the server YAML in sync (see the caution above).

 If you adjust any of these and the resulting checkpoint behaves badly at evaluation, the most